amsterdamNLP/amsterdamNLP.github.io/_posts/2023-01-12-An-afternoon-with-ChatGPT.md

 #### Program

-The program will be a mix of short plenary talks, plenary Q&A, meetings in smaller groups with experts on various aspects of ChatGPT, and examples
+The program will be a mix of short plenary talks, plenary Q&A, meetings in smaller groups with experts on various aspects of ChatGPT, and examples .

+#### Related events

+Participants of the [Workshop: ChatGPT for lecturers](https://medewerker.uva.nl/en/science/content-secured/events/2023/01/workshop-chatgpt-for-lecturers.html?origin=HC8DW6SBTu%2B5jadW4gm5wg&cb) are very welcome to an Afternoon with ChatGPT as well.
+The workshop is fully booked; it focuses on practical experience with ChatGPT, while we'll share much more information about the technology behind it, its limitations and its consequences.
+Organizers of the workshop will also be at our Afternoon to share some highlights of texts produced during the workshop.

+Our Afternoon is inspired by [An Evening with ChatGPT](https://www.rug.nl/society-business/schools/jantina-tammes/calendar/an-evening-with-chatgpt) organized by our colleagues at the University of Groningen.

+#### Contact

-Email the organizers: cllab-assist@gmail.com
+Email the organizers: cllab-assist@gmail.com (or email Jelle Zuidema directly).